Welcome to the COSMOS Trial!

-The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) at Brigham and Women’s Hospital – an affiliate of Harvard Medical School (Boston, MA) and the Fred Hutchinson Cancer Research Center (Seattle, WA) is a clinical trial that will randomize 18,000 men and women across the U.S. The study will investigate whether taking daily supplements of cocoa flavanols (600 mg/day) or a common multivitamin reduces the risk for developing heart disease, stroke, and cancer.
+The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) at Brigham and Women’s Hospital – an affiliate of Harvard Medical School (Boston, MA) – and the Fred Hutchinson Cancer Research Center (Seattle, WA) is a clinical trial that randomized 21,444 men and women across the U.S. The study has investigated whether taking daily supplements of cocoa flavanols (600 mg/day) or a common multivitamin reduces the risk for developing heart disease, stroke, cancer, and other important health outcomes.

 Although results from previous studies have been promising, the health benefits of taking these supplements have not yet been proven.
 The only way to determine whether or not cocoa flavanol and multivitamin supplements help maintain health is by conducting a large-scale trial, such as COSMOS.

 We are excited to announce that study pill taking has ended on December 31, 2020.
 Other important information about the end of this phase of the COSMOS trial can be found in COSMOS Connection Issue 5, which you can access in the COSMOS Connection Newsletters tab.

 Why Is COSMOS Important?